brandlewco/blumberg-law/content/pages/phoenix-family-attorney.md

       proper ruling on these critical matters.

-      ## PROTECT YOUR FAMILY IN A PHOENIX CHILD CUSTODY BATTLE
+      ## Protect Your Family In A Phoenix Child Custody Battle

       Child custody involves both physical custody and legal custody, and when